Geta/Geta.EPi.Imageshop/README.md

     @Html.PropertyFor(m => m.CurrentPage.MainImage)

+# TinyMCE

+A TinyMCE plugin is included and can be added to your XhtmlString properties.
+It's located under the "media" group.

 # Configuration

 See configuration section &lt;geta.epi.imageshop&gt; in web.config for examples.
 It is important to also add your access token there.